pauleen123/last-project/README.md

 * CSS - which was used to style the User Interface.

-* JS - which as used to build the actual workings o the app
+* JS - which as used to create dynamic and interactive web content

 MIT License